4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 Microservice Architecture
 =========================
 TODO
-Determination of foreign objects in scrap metal
+Determination of ore grain size on a conveyor belt

 Batch Inference Architecture
 ============================